jurisgpt/xForCloBot/README.md

 Track all wrongful foreclosure cases in our dataset:
 [View the Case Tracker CSV](./data/xForCloBot_Case_Tracker.csv)

+## 📚 Explore the Full xForCloBot Wiki

+Learn more about xForCloBot's scientific framework, case intake architecture, and decision support system by visiting the [xForCloBot Wiki](https://github.com/jurisgpt/xForCloBot/wiki).

 ## License
 This project is licensed for **non-commercial academic research only**.
 All other rights are reserved.
 For colloboration, contact: Pradeep Kumar